 According to new study results, the well-founded suspicion of a significantly increased risk of developing the positional anomaly of the testicle in boys (cryptorchidism) is particularly worrying.
 For those affected, this can later lead to reduced fertility and an increased risk of developing malignant testicular tumors.
 Sperm count and sperm vitality in later life may be reduced.
 The combined use of two painkillers in pregnant women was associated with a 7-fold increased rate of cryptorchidism in newborn boys.
 It is suspected that the effects of one 500 mg tablet of paracetamol could be more harmful to the unborn child than the ten most common environmental pollutants.
 The studies were criticized because a causal connection had not yet been definitively proven.

-Paracetamol was previously considered a safe, harmless, tolerable and inexpensive painkiller in therapeutic doses.
-The risk that an overdose of more than 150 mg per kg of body weight can trigger irreversible liver cell damage and even liver failure has already led to a limitation in the pack size in the context of self-medication.
-The new studies justified a significant rethinking of its use in possible, planned or existing pregnancy.
+Previously, paracetamol has been considered a safe, harmless, tolerable and inexpensive pain reliever in therapeutic doses.
+The risk that irreversible liver cell damage to liver failure can be triggered with overdosing over 150 mg per kg body weight, has already led to a limitation of the pack size as part of self -medication.
+The new studies justified a significant rethink for the use of possible, planned or existing pregnancy.

 In general, you should avoid taking painkillers during pregnancy and breastfeeding.
 In individual cases, if the pain is particularly severe, acute medication can be considered after medical advice.
 However, it must be taken into account that so-called simple painkillers such as paracetamol only have a weak and short effect on the severe attack of pain, but at the same time can cause lasting lifelong risks for the unborn child.